cybernetics/sly/README.md

 ## The Tale About The "Why"

-I started with the first version of Sly as [MooTools](http://mootools.net) [branch](http://svn.mootools.net/branches/NewSelectorParser/) in February 2008.
+I started with the first version of **Sly** as [*MooTools*](http://mootools.net) [branch](http://svn.mootools.net/branches/NewSelectorParser/) in February 2008.
-Later on, the branch was forgotten, since [Valerio](http://mad4milk.net) did a great job to optimize selectors for the 1.2 release.
+Later on, the branch was forgotten, since [*Valerio*](http://mad4milk.net) did a great job to optimise selectors for the `1.2` release.
 When discussions about fast and accurate selector engines came up again in the last months, I recovered and updated my old obsession to check it against the new kids on the block.
+The results were surprising, so I added documentation and specs to release it to the public.

-It was and still is just an *exercise*, relaxation for an *optimisation addict* like me.
-I hope it inspires other developers and libraries, incorporating the whole source or only pick some snippets.
+**Sly** was, and still is, just an *exercise*, relaxation for an *optimisation addict* like me.
+I hope it inspires other developers to incorporate it completely or take apart the source so that it is used within their libraries or work.

 ## Credits

-It was once branched from [MooTools](http://mootools.net) (somewhere between 1.11 and 1.2) so it follows its architecture and uses overlapping helpers.
+It was once branched from [*MooTools*](http://mootools.net) (somewhere between 1.11 and 1.2) so it follows its architecture and uses overlapping helpers.

- * Thanks to [Steven Levithan](http://blog.stevenlevithan.com/), the master of regular expressions, for all the optimisation tips
+ * Thanks to [*Steven Levithan*](http://blog.stevenlevithan.com/), the master of regular expressions, for all the optimisation tips
- * Additional custom pseudo-classes on jQuery
+ * Additional custom pseudo-classes on *jQuery*

 ## Licence